nikimajidifard/wallet/README.md

 management.
 List of features:
 1. CRUD on
- Merchants
+ Merchants
- Users
+, Users
- Wallets
+and Wallets
 2. Do transactions
- Deposit
+ Deposit
- Withdraw
+, Withdraw
- Move
+and Move
 All constraints, such as checking the account's balance, must be passed before the transactions above are executed.
 3. Search and filter through transactions’ attributes.